03 February 2015

 So, could the abuse have been prevented if staff at Westminster Cathedral Choir School and Ampleforth College were more vigilant?
 Did other teachers turn a blind eye as to what was going on at their school?
 The David Lowe trial shows us how there is an urgent need to protect young children from abuse and how it should be made compulsory to report cases of child abuse if you know what’s going on.

-Slater and Gordon Lawyers UK believe that if Mandatory Reporting of Abuse became law then it would give children a greater level of protection and make it much less likely for abuse to continue over a number of years, such as in the David Lowe case.
+Slater and Gordon believe that if mandatory reporting of abuse became law then it would give children a greater level of protection and make it much less likely for abuse to continue over a number of years, such as in the David Lowe case.
 Currently, those working in schools, children’s homes and hospitals who know about child abuse at their place of work are not legally required to report it to the police.
 This can allow people like David Lowe to continue abusing children undetected.

-Slater and Gordon Lawyers are currently instructed on the David Lowe case and have a specialist abuse team who understand the difficulties in speaking out.
-If you would like to talk to us about any of the issues raised in this article or if you have been a victim of any form of abuse please contact our Abuse Lawyers on freephone 0800 916 9046 or contact us online.
+Slater and Gordon are currently instructed on the David Lowe case and have a specialist abuse team who understand the difficulties in speaking out.
+If you would like to talk to us about any of the issues raised in this article or if you have been a victim of any form of abuse please contact us here.
 Any communication will be dealt with in the strictest of confidence.